cogitor/cogitor.github.io/_posts/2016-04-10-map-and-flatmap.md

 image: /assets/scala_code.jpg
 ---

-I've been talking about higher order functions in my [last post](/posts/2016/03/28/a-story-of-higher-order-functions) and I've mentioned their importance in Scala, but I didn't want to digress too much.
+I've been writing about higher order functions in my [last post](/posts/2016/03/28/a-story-of-higher-order-functions) and I've mentioned their importance in Scala, but I didn't want to digress too much.
 Now it's time to introduce two great examples of higher order functions, [map and flatMap](http://www.brunton-spall.co.uk/post/2011/12/02/map-map-and-flatmap-in-scala/).
 Map and flatMap are implemented for all collection types in the Scala collection library.
 They are quite significant functions in Scala, and functional programming in general, so they rightfully deserve their own post.

 <!--break-->